 - a.
 Plant materials shall be maintained at a height at least equal to the transformer, utility box or irrigation control box. - b.
 Screening plant material shall be evergreen or densely-branched deciduous shrubs. - c.
 A minimum of 2 feet separation is required between the structure and the full growth potential of plant material at maturity. - d.
 Groundcover is allowed up to the transformer pad, if it is kept below 4" in height. - e.
 Doors of transformers must be accessible.
 No plant materials are to be placed within 8 feet of the front of the doors but the doors shall be screened from view. - f.
 A detail of transformer screen plantings and locations of all transformers must be provided with the landscape plans.
 It is included with other landscape details in Part III. - g.
 Safety is the first priority when screening transformers and utility boxes.
 If plantings are above 2 feet in height, they cannot be placed in the corner clearance zone (refer to Section 5.9). - h.
 A solid fence may be approved if warranted by safety or site limitations. - 7.
+Tree location with respect to utilities No deciduous canopy tree, subcanopy tree or evergreen tree shall be planted closer than 15 lateral feet from any overhead utility wire, or closer than 10 lateral feet from any fire hydrant, catch basin or manhole.
+Effort should also be made to keep all trees at least 5 feet away from underground utility lines. - 8.
 Dumpsters/Trash Containers Required screening for Dumpsters/Trash Containers is described in Chapter 21-145 and Zoning Ordinance Section 4.19.2.f.
-No additional landscaping is required. - 8.
-Fire Hydrants/Fire Department Connections Plantings shall be kept away from or below hydrants and Fire Department Connections, so they are not obscured from view and are easily accessed.
+No additional landscaping is required.

+9. Fire Hydrants/Fire Department Connections - Plantings shall be kept away from or below hydrants and Fire Department Connections, so they are not obscured from view and are easily accessed.

-9. Landscape Plan Requirements
+10. Landscape Plan Requirements